Provost (religion): Catholic Church

-In the Catholic Church, Provost is a title of a prelate, with a rank equivalent to that of a bishop.
+In the Catholic Church, Provost is a title of a prelate.
 The title is also commonly used by the superiors of communities of canons regular in houses below the rank of an abbey, the house itself titled either a provostry or canonry.

 In a society of apostolic life such as an Oratory of St Philip Neri, the provost is the major religious superior of his particular oratory.
 It is customary among Oratorians to call the provost "THE father" as he is primus inter pares, and a father in the place of the founder, Philip Neri.
 In some dioceses it may be an honorary title given to senior priests, while in others it may be granted to vicars in charge of coordinating the pastoral care in a portion of territory and with a certain authority over the parish priests who fall under that particular jurisdiction.

 In Germany, the heads of certain chapters under the Catholic Church are still known as provosts (German: probst or propst), while propstei or propstei(pfarr)gemeinde is an honorary designation for some important, old Roman Catholic churches in Germany; most honorary titles date back to the 20th century.
 Parish priests who are provosts have the privilege of wearing a prelate's dress (black-purple) and using a pectoral cross hung by a ribbon.